xdite/security-basic/index.md

 ## But...

 * People always forgot to run `rake secrect` to regenerate new key after cloning a Rails new project.
-* People always puts their token in public github repo ...
+* People always puts their token in github repo ...
 * `google://secret_token.rb site:github.com`